 Implementation of total information transparency at Hopkins is having outstanding results, although I imagine that doctors in other hospitals inside and outside the US are asking themselves if they can afford to be that open.

 How can we close the relationship gap in decentralized clinical trials?

 During Obamacare, Americans were trying to solve healthcare problems with technology with meaningful use of EHR systems which are all based on enterprise software models and use cases designed by IT professionals.
-The trend to patient-centric decentralized trials is an important shift away from the hospital EHR influence.
+The trend to patient-centric decentralized clinical trials is an important shift away from the hospital EHR influence.

 I would not look for a solution in enterprise software.
-An standard enterprise software data entry form and query CRUD (create, read, update and delete) application suite has very little to do with medicine or human-human relationships.
+A standard enterprise software data entry form and query CRUD (create, read, update and delete) application suite has very little to do with medicine or human-human relationships.

 Putting a tablet at every bedside and rendering all the clinical discussion regarding the patient may go a long ways towards achieving information transparency but patient-doctor asymmetry and framing effects on utility are not issues of digital technology, user interfaces nor of EHR systems.

 DCT (decentralized clinical trial) technology is not a panacea